benesbit/Tank_Game/README.md

 This is a work in progress.
 I will push significant updates to master, but it is by no means complete.

+Small note: when viewing the code, your linter might freak out regarding pygame.
+It may say something like "pygame has no member init."
+This is a lie, the member exists.

 # Installation
 Install information for <strong>pygame</strong> from https://www.pygame.org/wiki/GettingStarted